fjemi/yaml-testing-framework/README.md

   output: Any,
   expected: dict
 ) -> sns:
-  '''Example assertion method for verifying that a function was called''' spies = {}
+  '''Example check method for verifying that a function was called''' spies = {}
   for key, value for expected.items():
     spy = module.SPIES.get(key, {})